 Occupational Safety and Health Promotion

-Under its corporate philosophy, the “Tsubaki Spirit”, the Tsubaki Group has adopted safety and quality as its highest priorities in its Code of Conduct, and works to prevent work-related accidents and maintain and enhance the health of its employees as a Monozukuri company.
+Under its corporate philosophy, the “Tsubaki Spirit”, the Tsubaki Group has adopted safety and quality as its highest priorities in its Code of Conduct, and works to prevent work-related accidents and maintain and enhance the health of its employees as a Monozukuri company guided by its Basic Safety Policy.
 In February 2009, the Group established the Tsubaki Group Health and Safety Committee, which advances activities aimed at enhancing health and safety throughout the Group.

 Basic Health and Safety Policy